Skip to Content

 Chris has also been responsible for a range of research and evaluation concerning approaches to community empowerment, participation and engagement in local democratic processes, particularly Participatory Budgeting.
 He has extensive experience in collaboration and partnership working across public and third sectors and academia.

-Chris has degree in Medical Science and 7 years specialism in cardiovascular science and disease epidemiology.
+Chris has degree in Medical Science and seven years specialism in cardiovascular science and disease epidemiology.
 He also has degrees in Social Sciences, and Business and Technology.
 Chris has previous experience working for Glasgow City Council, NHS Greater Glasgow and Clyde and the University of Glasgow.
 Chris lectures at Glasgow Caledonian University and the University of Glasgow, where he is also an Honorary Researcher.

 Back to